Azure-Samples/Microchip-SAM-IoT-Wx/README.md

     <img src=".//media/image29.png" style="width:4.91723in;height:2.58102in" alt="A screenshot of a cell phone Description automatically generated" />

-### Step 6: View SAM-IoT board telemetry on Azure IoT Explorer
+### Section 6: View SAM-IoT board telemetry on Azure IoT Explorer

  Once the SAM-IoT connection to Azure has been verified in the previous step, the telemetry can be monitored by taking advantage of Azure IoT Explorer.
 The Azure IoT explorer is a graphical tool for interacting with and testing your IoT device on Azure.
 View [this document](https://docs.microsoft.com/en-us/azure/iot-pnp/howto-install-iot-explorer#install-azure-iot-explorer) for more details.